 b.
-Youth is stabilized - They are not in imminent risk, can discuss (or show with behavior) that they are safe.
-They can use self- awareness to create a plan to use if future crises occur.
+Youth is stabilized - Not in imminent risk and can discuss (or show with behavior) that no safety concern exists.
+Youth exhibits selfawareness and engagement in the process.

 d.
-Youth, provider and guardian are present - Guardian is key in establishing safety when youth leaves your presence.
-Interventions draw upon youth/guardian collaboration and communication.
+Youth, provider and guardian are

+present - Guardian is key in establishing

+safety when youth leaves your presence.

+Interventions draw upon youth/guardian

+collaboration and communication.